 - grid (GridBase) Grid defining the space on which this field is defined - expression (str) Mathematical expression for the scalar value as a function of the position on the grid.
 The expression may contain standard mathematical functions and it may depend on the axes labels of the grid.
-More information can be found in the expression documentation. - label (str, optional) Name of the field - dtype (numpy dtype) The data type of the field.
+More information can be found in the expression documentation. - user_funcs (dict, optional) A dictionary with user defined functions that can be used in the expression - consts (dict, optional) A dictionary with user defined constants that can be used in the expression.
+The values of these constants should either be numbers or ndarray. - label (str, optional) Name of the field - dtype (numpy dtype) The data type of the field.
 If omitted, it will be determined from data automatically.